St Mary's Cathedral College Sydney: History

 St Mary's Cathedral College was established in 1824 as an elementary school by the Rev. John Therry.
 The high school was established in 1828.
 The school was conducted by the Christian Brothers and is administered by Sydney Catholic Schools, Eastern Region.
 The Christian Brothers association with the school dates back to 1911.
 Catholic education on the same site as St Mary's Cathedral has been continuous since 1824, except during the construction of the existing college buildings and the associated bishop's quarters (1987–1991).
 Schools on the site have been provided with staff by the Benedictine monks (1824–1882), the Marist Brothers (1883–1910), Sisters of Charity (1883–1967) and the Christian Brothers from 1910.

 The replacement of the Marist order by the Christian Brothers in 1911 was controversial.
 The Marist Brothers had complained to the Archbishop of Sydney, Cardinal Patrick Francis Moran, about their working and living conditions.
 The cardinal ordered them to leave the college.
 He directed the Christian Brothers (under threat of interdict) to take over the college in their place, which they did.
 The cardinal then granted to the Christian Brothers the requests that the Marist Brothers had been denied.
-The College celebrated 100 years of Christian Brothers administration in 2011.
+The college celebrated 100 years of Christian Brothers administration in 2011.
 Christian Brother administration of the college ended in 2016 after 105 years.

+During the restructuring in 2022, new school branding and uniforms were designed and supplied by the Ranier schoolwear design group, which also designed the uniforms for the new amalgamated co-educational St Vincent's College in Ashfield.